iamkirankumaryadav/Library/Data Science/Supervised Learning/Ensemble Techniques.md

 - Each Learning Model will be trained on its particular sample of Data.
 - Voting Classifier is used to find the Final Result (**Aggregation**)
 - Combine Weak Base Learners into **Strong Learner** in terms of **Classifier** or **Prediction**.
+- Test Sample is passed to each Model for the Output.
 - Improves **Accuracy**.

 ### 1. Random Forest